The Board of William Hill remains committed to high standards of corporate governance.

 Good corporate governance contributes to William Hill’s performance and the Corporate Governance section of the Annual Report explains our most important governance processes and how they support the business.
 In particular, we apply the principles of good corporate governance advocated by the UK Corporate Governance Code (the Code), published by the Financial Reporting Council in April 2016.

+William Hill has an effective Board whose role is to take collective responsibility for both leadership and driving the long-term and sustainable success of the Company.
+In order to support the Board in the discharge of its duties, there is a formal framework of Committees of the Board.
+This year the Board established an additional Board Committee, the Transformation Oversight Committee, to provide additional independent oversight during the Group’s transformation programme.
 The Board of William Hill remains committed to high standards of corporate governance, which we consider to be vital to the effective management of the business and to maintaining the confidence of investors.
 We have a defined framework of roles and responsibilities in place to support the Board’s operation.
-The Board is responsible for:

 Articles of association